Using the Cash Drawer

 • Current session statistics

-Stat Description
+Row Description

-Sales Total cash received from transactions
+Cash Total cash received from transactions

-Expected Calculated current balance
+Expected Balance Calculated current cash in the drawer

 Available Actions: